-A positive value of Q{hot} represents heat flowing into the hot block, but a positive value of Q{cold} represents heat transferred out of the cold block.
+Use a positive value of Q{hot} to represent heat flowing into the hot block, and a positive value of Q{cold} to represent heat transferred out of the cold block.

 The temperature of each block is measured by the embedded thermistor.
-DataStudio calculates the heat flow from the measured temperature change, and pre-entered values of m and c.
-Click on the calculator icon in the tool bar and look at the equations used; note the constants, m and c, in the bottom section of the calculator window.
-(The mass of each block is about 19 g.
-If you would like to enter your own value for the mass, measure the blocks with calipers and use the density of aluminum, 2.7 g/cc, to calculate the mass, then enter it in the calculator.)
+The mass of each block is about 19 g.
+For greater precision you should measure the block's volume with calipers and use the density of aluminum, 2.7 g/cm^3 , to calculate the mass.